HazimMohamed/JuniperMinecraft/bot/CONTEXT.md

 ### Network Setup & Known Issues
 - **Prismarine Viewer Port:** 3007
+- **UI Dashboard Port:** 3009 (NEW!)
 - **WSL2 Networking Quirk:** `localhost` from Windows browser works for HTTP but **WebSocket connections fail**
   - **Solution:** Must use WSL IP address (e.g., http://172.21.72.216:3007) for WebSocket to work
-  - Bot automatically detects and prints correct WSL IP on startup
+  - Bot automatically detects and prints correct WSL IP on startup for both viewer and dashboard
-  - Viewer configured with `host: '0.0.0.0'` to bind to all interfaces
+  - Both servers configured with `host: '0.0.0.0'` to bind to all interfaces

 ---